judearasu/scaffolding-angular/README.md

 ## Bonus!!!!
 Home Depot Logo in the terminal

-In the terminal run the following commands
+In the terminal run the following command
 - `sh ./images/image.sh`